thegreatdb/siacdn/README.md

 # SiaCDN

 SiaCDN is in the process of being rebuilt.
-For the old version, see branch v1.
+It's now a hosted Skynet node.